WebAssembly/wasi-filesystem/wasi-filesystem.abi.md

   This requests an *exclusive* lock; no other locks may be held for the file while an exclusive lock is held.

+  If the open file has a shared lock and there are no exclusive locks held for the fhile, this function upgrades the lock to an exclusive lock.
+If the open file already has an exclusive lock, this function has no effect.

   This requests an *advisory* lock, meaning that the file could be accessed by other programs that don't hold the lock.

+  It is unspecified whether this function succeeds if the file descriptor is not opened for writing.
+It is unspecified how exclusive locks interact with locks acquired by non-WASI programs.

   This function blocks until the lock can be acquired.

+  Not all filesystems support locking; on filesystems which don't support locking, this function returns `errno::notsup`.

   Note: This is similar to `flock(fd, LOCK_EX)` in Unix.
 ##### Params